London, Brighton and South Coast Railway: Motive power shortage

 Between 1905 and 1912 the LB&SCR suffered an increasingly serious motive power shortage due to the inability of Brighton Works to keep pace with the volume of repairs and new construction required.
-By 1910 30% of the locomotive stock was unusable due to delays and inefficiencies at the works, leading to the sickness and retirement of the Locomotive, Carriage and Wagon Superintendent D.E.
-Marsh.
-The problem was solved by the establishment of Lancing Carriage Works and the reorganisation of Brighton Works by Marsh's successor L.B.
-Billinton.
+By 1910 30% of the locomotive stock was unusable due to delays and inefficiencies at the works, leading to the sickness and retirement of the Locomotive, Carriage and Wagon Superintendent D. E. Marsh.
+The problem was solved by the establishment of Lancing Carriage Works and the reorganisation of Brighton Works by Marsh's successor L. B. Billinton.

 The First World War

 With other British railways the LB&SCR was brought under government control during the First World War.
 Until then it had carried relatively little heavy goods, but this changed dramatically at the outbreak of war.
 The LB&SCR was responsible for carrying the bulk of the stores and munitions delivered to the British troops on the continent, principally through its port of Newhaven This included nearly 7 million tons of goods, including 2.7 million tons of explosives.
 It necessitated an additional 53,376 goods trains over the four years of the war.

 Newhaven harbour also received casualties landing in hospital ships, with the railway providing ambulance trains.
 There were several army camps within the territory of the LB&SCR which therefore provided 27,366 troop trains.
 Army horses awaiting shipping to France were stabled at Farlington Racecourse.

 At the outbreak of hostilities the area surrounding Newhaven Port was requisitioned and the Harbour station closed.
 From 22 September 1916 Newhaven became a special military area for handling Government traffic under the Defence of the Realm Regulations.

 This additional traffic required substantial improvements to infrastructure, notably at Newhaven harbour, where additional warehousing, new sidings and signalling constructed and electric lighting was installed.
 When Newhaven became overwhelmed the tidal port of Littlehampton was rebuilt and pressed into service.
 Inland, a much enlarged goods marshalling yard was established at Three Bridges, which was chosen as a nodal point for handling War traffic.
 At Gatwick and Haywards Heath, passing loops were constructed so that the frequent passenger trains would not be impeded by slower goods trains and to hold munitions trains during air raids.
 Some munitions trains were routed to Newhaven via the Steyning Line to Brighton to avoid congesting the part of the Brighton main line which had only two tracks.

-Between 1914 and 1918, 5,635 members of LB&SCR staff joined the forces, creating staff shortages at all levels (including the Chief Mechanical Engineer who was called up for service in Russia and Roumania).
+Between 1914 and 1918, 5,635 members of LB&SCR staff joined the forces, creating staff shortages at all levels (including the Chief Mechanical Engineer who was called up for service in Russia and Romania).
 This necessitated the employment of female labour in clerical grades and for carriage cleaning.
 The railway erected a War Memorial at London Bridge in 1920 honouring the 532 staff who had lost their lives.
 Likewise, in April 1922, the last locomotive to be constructed by the company, 4-6-4T 'L' Class No. 333, was named 'Remembrance' and carried a memorial plaque.